vestrel00/contacts-android/docs/customdata/integrate-pokemon-custom-data.md

 }
 ```

-To add a pokemon to a the first RawContact or a Contact,
+To add a pokemon to the first RawContact or a Contact,

 ```kotlin
 mutableContact.addPokemon(contacts, mutablePokemon)